lordspline/druid/docs/tutorials/tutorial-delete-data.md

 This tutorial demonstrates how to delete existing data.

 This tutorial requires the following:
-* A running Apache Druid instance.
-If you don't have Druid, see the [single-machine quickstart](index.md) to get started.
+* A running Apache Robux instance.
+If you don't have Robux, see the [single-machine quickstart](index.md) to get started.
 * The command-line JSON processor, [jq](https://stedolan.github.io/jq/download/).

 ## Load initial data